Connect with others who understand.

 Written by Torrey Kim

-When people in the U.S. with diabetes can no longer work, many seek Social Security disability benefits.
-Disability benefits help replace lost income when people with diabetes leave their jobs.
+When people in the U.S. with diabetes can no longer work, many seek Social Security disability benefits to help replace lost income.
+While applying for a disability claim may feel intimidating, understanding the process ahead of time can make applying easier.

 Disability Benefit Programs in the U.S.

 In most states, SSI eligibility qualifies you for Medicaid.
 In a few states, you have to apply for Medicaid separately from SSI, but the criteria for both are the same.
-Eligibility criteria for SSI recipients vary across states.

 It’s possible to get both SSDI and SSI if you have very limited funds and have a work history.